⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Legally.

-Personal Take.
+Personal Take

-The difference wasn’t always malice.
+The difference was not always bad intent.

-It was misunderstanding.
+Often it was misunderstanding.

 Terry stops are powerful because they are limited.